Main campus of the Georgia Institute of Technology: Burger Bowl

 Burger Bowl is an athletic field located on West Campus at the intersection of Hemphill Avenue and Ferst Drive.
 It is adjacent to the CRC Roe Stamps Fields and located behind the Fitten, Freeman, and Montag residence halls.
 The field's peculiar name comes from a since-closed Burger King located across the street from the field.
 The bowl is often used for intramural sports and is currently the home venue for the Georgia Tech Rugby team.

 The Hill (Freshman Hill)

 The Hill refers to the area comprising the Historic District and part of East Campus.
 Many of the initial buildings, such as Tech Tower, were built on an actual hill, and the name continues to refer to both the area and the Georgia Tech administration as a whole.
-Due to the location of East Campus residence halls at the base of the hill, the term Freshman Hill has been applied to the steep incline of Bobby Dodd Way, a road that many freshman must walk to get to academic buildings on the other side of the hill.
-For instance, in 2018 The Technique ran an April Fools' Day article discussing the creation of a chair lift up Freshman Hill.
+Due to the location of East Campus residence halls at the base of the hill, the term Freshman Hill has been applied to the steep incline of Bobby Dodd Way, a road that many freshmen must walk to get to academic buildings on the other side of the hill.